Arie Haan: Playing career

 He joined Belgian club R.S.C.
 Anderlecht in 1975 and was a member of the club's greatest ever successful period, when they won two European Cup Winners' Cups in 1976 and 1978.
 Those two seasons, he won two more European Super Cups (the previous two were with Ajax).
 The club again reached the final of that Cup Winners' Cup in 1977 too, but they were beaten by Hamburger SV.
 Also with Anderlecht he won the Belgian Cup in 1975–76 and the Belgian Championship in 1980–81.

 After winning the championship with Anderlecht, he played for Standard Liège for two seasons, when the club won two championships. also the Belgian Supercup in 1981.

 In 1982, the club achieved its greatest success, when they reached their first (and to date the only) Cup Winners' Cup final, when they were beaten at Camp Nou by FC Barcelona.
 That year they also won the only double in their history.
 Returning to his country in 1983, he played one season for PSV.
 Haan finished his career for Hong Kong champions Seiko SA.

 He has 35 matches with his national team, scoring 6 goals.
-His most famous was a 40-yard strike in the Netherlands' match against Italy in the second group stage of the 1978 FIFA World Cup.
+His most famous was a 40-yard strike in the Netherlands' match against Italy in the second group stage of the 1978 FIFA World Cup against goalkeeper Dino Zoff.
 His goal in the 2–2 game against West Germany, also a strike from far out in the field, helped the Netherlands national team reach the final, where they were beaten by Argentina 3–1 in extra time.
 He also participated in the 1974 FIFA World Cup when the Netherlands were beaten in the final by West Germany 2–1.